anabecker/joyce-ipsum/README.md

-flatiron-ipsum
+Joyce-ipsum
 ==============

-Code to create a lorem ipsum text generator with words related to the Flatiron School.
+Code to create a lorem ipsum text generator with words related to James Joyce's Ulysses.
 Uses JavaScript and jQuery only.
+Largely inspired / yoinked from flatiron-ipsum by meowist